non1007/bird_simulator/README.md

-This is a bird simulation system created using Unity.
+This is a bird simulation system created using Unity(2022.3.29f1)

 Please download Assets in below link.